sssvip/algorithms4th/src/fundamentals/list/README.md

        ```

 - issue #3: **thinking and solving process**
-    1. Now I toArray() will return the all of Object[],it include null space
+    1. Now MiniArrayList toArray() will return the all of Object[],it include null space
     2. I must to see ArrayList class's toArray(),I guess it must handled the data array.
     3. After see ArrayList class's toArray(),That's a surprise,oh my god,I didn't think I should copy the value data to user,I just return the Object[].
     4. Let's see the code of ArrayList class's toArray():